Tag Archives: risun tubeless rims

 tl-akront21ktm1090Sband

-Most road bikes run 36 spokes or more.
-DID 36-hole TL rims do or did exist, but so far only in pictures or cruddy, corroded used ones on ebay.
+Most bigger road bikes run 36 spokes or more in the back.
+DID 36-hole TL rims do or did exist, but so far only in pictures or cruddy, corroded examples on ebay.
 When changing the spoked rim you’re constrained by the number of spoke holes in the stock hub because changing a hub is a much bigger faff.
 Fitting a new rim is dead easy.
-Missing out a few spokes to make a standard 36-spoke hub use a 32-spoke trials rim is a bodge too far, even for me.
+Missing out a few spokes to make a standard 36-spoke hub use a 32-spoke trials rim is a bodge too far, even for me ;-)

 risunrims